Darlene-13/AI-Agents-Priviledge-Escalation/README.md

 # AI-Agents-Priviledge-Escalation
 AI agents can sometimes hallucinate when working in a multi-agent environment, this project is meant to test that using three agents.

+# Overview
+The project involves three AI agents working together in a collaborative environment with different levels/priviledges to perform a task.
+Our database contains three tables: public_data, admin_data and private_data.
+- The public data table contains data that is available to all agents
+- The admin data table contains data that is only available to the admin agent
+- The private data table contains data that is only available to the superadmin agent

 ## Dependencies

 1. **crewAI**- Open source framework for building and orchestrating groups of specialized collaborative agents